-- 1. Remove/disengage any security devices that prohibit opening the computer. - 2.
-Remove all removable media, such as diskettes or compact discs, from the computer. - 3.
+- 1. Remove/disengage any security devices that prohibit opening the computer. - Remove all removable media, such as diskettes or compact discs, from the computer. - 3.
 Turn off the computer properly through the operating system, then turn off any external devices. - 4.
 Disconnect the power cord from the power outlet and disconnect any external devices. - △ CAUTION: Regardless of the power-on state, voltage is always present on the system board as long as the system is plugged into an active AC outlet.
-You must disconnect the power cord to avoid damage to the internal components of the computer. - 5.
-Remove the access panel. - 6.
-Lift up the green latch behind the upper right side of the bezel (1) and pull the right side of the bezel off the chassis (2), then the left side.
+You must disconnect the power cord to avoid damage to the internal components of the computer. - Remove the access panel. - 6.
+Lift up the green latch behind the upper right side of the bezel and push down on the latch behind the lower right side of the bezel (1), then pull the right side of the bezel off the chassis (2), followed by the left side.

-Figure 2-6 Removing the Front Bezel
+Figure 2-3 Removing the Front Bezel